ArcBlock/forge-cli/README.md

   contract:deactivate [name|address]  Deactivate a contract
-  contract:deploy [itxPath]           Deploy a compiled contract to ABT Node contract:ls                         List contracts declare:node                        Declare the current node to be a validator candidate deploy:prepare [options]            Prepare node for deploying a multi-node chain download [options] [version]        Download a forge release without activate it help [subcommand]                   Show help of a sub command
+  contract:deploy [itxPath]           Deploy a compiled contract to ABT Node contract:ls                         List contracts declare:node [options]              Declare the current node to be a validator candidate deploy:prepare [options]            Prepare node for deploying a multi-node chain download [options] [version]        Download a forge release without activate it help [subcommand]                   Show help of a sub command